Brendan Behan: Early life

-In 1937, the Behan family moved to a newly-built local council housing scheme in Kildare Road, Kimmage, then seen by Dubliners as the countryside – Stephen muttered that the working classes were being sent "To Hell or to Kimmage" a parody of Oliver Cromwell's demand that the Irish be sent "To Hell or to Connacht".
-At this stage, Behan left school at 13 to enter apprenticeship to follow in his father's and both grandfathers' footsteps as a house painter.
+In 1937, the Behan family moved to a newly-built local council housing scheme in Kildare Road, Crumlin, then seen by Dubliners as the countryside – Stephen muttered that the working classes were being sent "To Hell or to Kimmage" a parody of Oliver Cromwell's demand that the Irish be sent "To Hell or to Connacht".
+At this stage, Behan left school at 13 to enter an apprenticeship to follow in his father's and both grandfathers' footsteps as a house painter.